-The Art of Millifiore
+The Art of Millifiore:

 The beautifully intricate designs of Swazi Candles use the ancient technique known as “millifiore”.
 Millefiore, or, “thousand flowers”, first surfaced in Alexandria, but was perfected in the great glass making cities of Murano and Venice.
-Glass beads and other objects created there were of such beauty and finesse that they became much sought-after, valuable artifacts.
+Glass beads and other objects created there were of such beauty and finesse that they became much sought-after, valuable artefacts.

 On the Africa coast, these Venetian trade beads were used as a form of currency to barter for gold and ivory.
 So popular did they prove that the North and West Africans came to make their own variation.
 Thus was born the African trade bead, rare and sought after by collectors to this day.